givemeflan/super-basic-portfolio/README.md

 # super-basic-portfolio
-A basic mock portfolio website using HTML5, CSS3, and float properties!
+A basic portfolio website using HTML5, CSS3, and float properties!
 This portfolio is the amalgamation of the two previous repositories: [first-html-exercises](https://github.com/givemeflan/first-html-exercises) & [css-exercises](https://github.com/givemeflan/css-exercises).
 This portfolio does not use Bootstrap.

 ### The portfolio will consist of 3 pages:
 - About (index.html)